BUPT-GAMMA/OpenHGNN/README.md

 ​	--gpu GPU, -g GPU	controls which gpu you will use.
 If you do not have gpu, set -g -1.

 ​	--use_best_config	use_best_config means you can use the best config in the dataset with the model.
 If you want to set the different hyper-parameter, modify the [openhgnn.config.ini](./openhgnn/config.ini) manually.
+The best_config will override the parameter in config.ini.

 ​	--use_hpo Besides use_best_config, we give a hyper-parameter [example](./openhgnn/auto) to search the best hyper-parameter automatically.